 What’s the conference about?

-This annual conference, led by West Valley high school students, inspires students to Speak Up, Stand Up and Save a Life by emphasizing peer intervention and reporting: if one student is in trouble another student needs to intervene and tell a trusted adult.
+This annual conference inspires students to Speak Up, Stand Up and Save a Life by emphasizing peer intervention and reporting: if one student is in trouble another student needs to intervene and tell a trusted adult.
 It also seeks to dispel the stigma of being a “snitch” or a “tattletale” by informing students that reporting warning signs can often prevent school tragedies.
 By changing their mindsets, the conference empowers students to make a difference and take actions that could save another student’s life.

 The attendees come up with their own implementation ideas and ways to communicate to a trusted adult when they notice cries for help in areas such as bullying, cyber-bullying, drug addiction, depression, and ongoing threats against others.
 Following the conference, students bring their ideas into the schools and encourage peers to Speak Up, Stand Up, and Save a Life.
 Another important component of this movement is to ensure that trusted adults like parents, teachers, and police officers properly collect, report information and make connections with appropriate resources as needed.

 The Speak Up Stand Up Save a Life movement bridges the gap between our local community, the government, and law enforcement in a positive way.
-The conference team consists of four members, representing four sectors (Government, Education, Business and Non-Profit) along with members of the local police departments, teachers, parents and student facilitators all coming together to tackle real issues facing our schools.
+The conference team consists of representatives from four sectors (Government, Education, Business and Non-Profit) along with members of the local police departments, teachers, parents and student facilitators all coming together to tackle real issues facing our schools.

 You can propel this movement forward by using #CareEnough and #DifferenceMaker on social media.